Skip to content

 Viktoria—Gift of Hope in Moldova

 “My name is Oksana.
 I have had a disability since I was a child.
 I have two children, Viktoria, 5, and Vladislav, 12.
 We are from Mykolayiv and came to Moldova on March 20.
 So, we’ve been here for nine months.
 We’ve been living in the village of Ryshkova for the last six months.
 We have only one dream: for the war to finish and to be able to go back home and tightly hug my husband and my parents.
 “We have been to many assistance centers for refugees.
 But when we came to your Christian center, we received what other centers couldn’t give us-peace for our souls, hope, and encouragement that nobody can take away from us.
-“My children had such a wonderful day today, thanks to Mission Eurasia’s iCare team in Moldova.
-They took part in special Gift of Hope Christmas program for children and received gifts based…
+“My children had such a wonderful day today, thanks to Mission Eurasia’s Caring Hands team in Moldova.
+They took part in special Gift of Hope Christmas program for children and received gifts…

 Read More...